 Establish good processes that scale easily and that others can follow.
 You won’t let go of the wheel completely, but it will help you smooth bumps in the road.
 Use Lucidchart to document them in a process map.

-Here’s a basic “process” for working through your processes:
+Here’s a basic “process” for working through your options:

 The internet won’t replace the service industry.
 Making cars clean and shiny isn’t going anywhere soon.
 Before starting your auto detailing business, ask yourself two fundamental questions: